Quenty/NevermoreEngine/readme.md

 moves itself.

 ## Nevermore seems really hack, is it?
+Short answer: Yes.

-Yes.
-It is, but it's simply because ROBLOX has really weird glitches and bugs.
-Nevermore is designed to streamline testing, and so it moves resources around accordingly to make sure that it still works with debugging while resources are loaded accordingly.
+Long answer: It is, but it's simply because ROBLOX has really weird glitches and bugs.
+Nevermore is designed to streamline testing, and so it moves resources around accordingly to make sure that it still works with debugging while resources are loaded accordingly. **Some assets well designed, and the ones that are not are being redesigned to be more testable and reliable.**

 Nevermore's class system and other "hacky" elements are being redesigned right now.
 Recently, the import syntax has been removed for this reason.
+Expect updates.

+In the long run though, it is still reliable.

 ## How do I load up Nevermore?
 Loading on the server and the client may be done by using the following code: